dasariadi/weatherwidget/README.md

-# weatherwidget
+# Weather Widget
-Creating a weather widget using Angular
+Creating a weather widget using Angular and OpenWeatherAPI

+# User Story

+# Acceptance Criteria